tweag/python-monorepo-example/2017-09-01-free-monads.md

 ```

 So essentially all we are doing is "adjoining" these two operators, which we
 well know are what makes up a monad.
-Here `Free` says that you can squash down
-any `f`-structure of monadic values.
 When you apply `Free` to a functor, you get
 another functor back:

 ```haskell